Great-circle distance: Computational formulae

+where $\operatorname{atan2}(y, x)$ is the two-argument arctangent.
+Using atan2 ensures that the correct quadrant is chosen.

 Vector version

 Another representation of similar formulas, but using normal vectors instead of latitude and longitude to describe the positions, is found by means of 3D vector algebra, using the dot product, cross product, or a combination:

-where $\mathbf n_1$ and $\mathbf n_2$ are the normals to the ellipsoid at the two positions 1 and 2.
+where $\mathbf n_1$ and $\mathbf n_2$ are the normals to the sphere at the two positions 1 and 2.
 Similarly to the equations above based on latitude and longitude, the expression based on arctan is the only one that is well-conditioned for all angles.
 The expression based on arctan requires the magnitude of the cross product over the dot product.

 From chord length

 A line through three-dimensional space between points of interest on a spherical Earth is the chord of the great circle between the points.
 The central angle between the two points can be determined from the chord length.
 The great circle distance is proportional to the central angle.

 The great circle chord length, $\Delta\sigma_\text{c}\,\!$, may be calculated as follows for the corresponding unit sphere, by means of Cartesian subtraction: